Dbutler24/butler-portfolio/final_part_3.md

 Visually, I added and swapped in some images that felt more relevant to the topic (One user noted that the top image depicted mostly white people which felt odd for the subject).
 I tweaked the orientation of some of the text and visualizations and added spacers so that there wouldn't be so much information clumped together.
 As for color, one peer thought that maybe the color in the graphs matched the background too well, but I didn't receive that feedback from anyone else so I maintained the colors for the sake of consistency.

+One observation I noted along the way is that "fancy" visualizations are not always the most effective.
+I attempted to visualize the "White Characters Have Three Times As Much Screen Time" data point as a pictorial chart with little cartoon TVs.
+It may have looked more appealing than a boring bar chart, but when I tested it on a user, they said it was harder to understand the "time" when conveyed with the pictorial chart.
+I ended up keeping the original bar chart.

-My biggest takeaway/observation is, for however much data there already is, there can always be more.
-There is quite a bit of data on the amounts of representation, but no data on the types of representation.
+However, my biggest takeaway/observation is, for however much data there already is, there can always be more.
+There is quite a bit of data on the amounts of representation, but pretty much no data on the types of representation.
 I note in my story that not all representation is good or authentic representation.
 I would like to see more studies done and data collected on what kinds of representation are out there and the implications of that.

 # References: